oblivioncth/CLIFp/README.md

 **-m** or **-e**

 ### Remarks
-With any use of the **--title** option for the commands that support it the title must be entered verbatim as it appears within Flashpoint, as close matches are not checked (due to technical limitations).
-If two entries happen to share the title specified, a dialog window with more information will be displayed so that the intended title can be selected.
+With any use of the **--title**/**--subtitle** options for the commands that support them, the provided title should match as closely as possible to how it appears within Flashpoint, as checks for close matches are limited due to technical restrictions.
+If more than one entry is found, a dialog window with more information will be displayed so that the intended title can be selected.

 ## Other Features
 CLIFp displays a system tray icon so that one can be sure it is still running.
 This icon also will display basic status messages when clicked on and features a context menu with an option to exit at any time.